Ferdinand III, Holy Roman Emperor: Results of war

-After the war
+Postwar

-At the Nuremberg Peace congress of 1649/1650, the final withdrawal of foreign troops and the political settlement of the relationship with Sweden and France were carried out during which hostilities nearly started again.
+At the Nuremberg peace congress of 1649/1650, the final withdrawal of foreign troops and the political settlement of the relationship with Sweden and France were carried out during which hostilities nearly started again.

-The Empress Maria Anna of Spain had died giving birth to her last child on 13 May, 1646.
-Ferdinand remarried to another first cousin, Maria Leopoldine of Austria (1632-1649) on 2 July 1648.
+Empress Maria Anna of Spain had died giving birth to her last child on 13 May 1646.
+Ferdinand remarried to another first cousin, Maria Leopoldine of Austria (1632–1649), on 2 July 1648.
 The wedding ceremony, held in Linz, was notably splendid.
-This marriage however lasted little more than a year, ending with Maria Leopoldine's own premature death in childbirth.
+The marriage, however, lasted little more than a year and ended with Maria Leopoldine's own premature death in childbirth.

 Ferdinand's last marriage was to Eleonora Magdalena Gonzaga of Mantua-Nevers in 1651.
 Empress Eleonora was very pious and donated, among other things, for the Ursuline monastery in Vienna and the Order of the Starry Cross for noble women.
 She was also well educated and interested in art.
-She also composed music and wrote poetry and together with Ferdinand was the centre of the Italian academy.
+She also composed music and wrote poetry and, together with Ferdinand, was the centre of the Italian Academy.

-Ferdinand's sovereign power in the Austrian hereditary lands, as well his royal power in Hungary and Bohemia was significantly greater than that of his predecessor before 1618.
-Princely power was strengthened, while the influence of the estates was massively reduced.
+Ferdinand's sovereign power in the Austrian hereditary lands, as well his royal power in Hungary and Bohemia, was significantly greater than his predecessor's had been before 1618.
+Princely power was strengthened, and the influence of the estates was massively reduced.
 The church reform towards the Counter-reformation continued.
-Ferdinand was able to form a standing army from the remains of the imperial army, that was soon to show great effectiveness under Ferdinand's successor Leopold I. Under Ferdinand the fortifications of Vienna were massively expanded and updated as the emperor invested a total sum of over 80,000 fl.
+Ferdinand formed a standing army from the remains of the Imperial army that was soon to show great effectiveness under his successor, Leopold I. Under Ferdinand the fortifications of Vienna were massively expanded and updated, as he invested a total sum of over 80,000 fl.